 Suzanne is a self-taught artist who loves to work with pastel and in 2007 took her first, and very important, colored pencil workshop.
 She has been fascinated with colored pencil ever since.
 She loves the precision, convenience and cleanliness the medium offers.

 Suzanne is a member of CPSA District Chapter 113 where she presently serves as treasurer.
 She is also a member of the Live Oak Artists Guild where she serves as treasurer.
-She also has been the director of the annual "Autumn Artfest" fine art exhibition for eleven years.
+She also has been the director of the annual "Autumn Artfest" fine art exhibition for multiple years.

 About HER WORK